CCExtractor/rutorrent-flutter/README.md

 In short:

-rtorrent ⇒ The BitTorrent client, a console-based tool that also has an API to interact with it.
+rtorrent ⇒ The BitTorrent client is a console-based tool with an API to interact with it.

 ruTorrent ⇒ A web interface for rtorrent that uses that API.
-It also does other things, for example, it can download torrents from an RSS feed.
+It also does other things; for example, it can download torrents from an RSS feed.
 You configure RSS feeds in rutorrent's web interface, but there's also a backend service (written in PHP) that is part of rutorrent to do the actual download.

 Thus, our Flutter application talks with ruTorrent's backend service to provide a native interface.